masagrator/FPSLocker-Warehouse/Methodology/Tokyo Mirage Sessions #FE Encore/README.md

 > Details

 SaltyNX doesn't support 32-bit games.
-You can find 60 FPS exefs patch [HERE](https://github.com/masagrator/NXGraphicsPatches/tree/experimental/Tokyo%20Mirage%20Session/exefs_patches/TMS-60FPS), but game is using double buffer, so game drops frequently to 30 FPS without very high OC.
+It requires strict testing what is broken and not, because it uses different 1/30 floats for different things, some must be changed, some are breaking gameplay if changed.
+UI doesn't use this float to change speed.
+Game uses double buffer and is fairly easy to unlock triple buffer.